Puerto Rico campaign: The Guacio Disaster

-The retreating Mayaguez army marched for the next two days after leaving the city.
+The retreating Mayagüez army marched for the next two days after leaving the city.
 At 10:30 am on August 11, Soto Villanueva was injured in the leg after falling through a bridge he was trying to cross.
 He became convinced his leg had been broken and needed to be carried by four men in a hammock for the remainder of the march.
 The marching army reached Las Marias on the same day.
-Soto Villanueva then ordered a private meeting at the house of the town Mayor between himself, Lieutenant Colonel Antonio Oses, Lieutenant Colonel Salvador Suau and Lieutenant Rodolfo Olea Mora in which it is decided to make a final stand in the town against the incoming enemy forces.
+Soto Villanueva then ordered a private meeting at the house of the town mayor between himself, Lieutenant Colonel Antonio Oses, Lieutenant Colonel Salvador Suau and Lieutenant Rodolfo Olea Mora in which it is decided to make a final stand in the town against the incoming enemy forces.
 Soto sent a telegram to General Macias informing him of the choice, but as a response received orders to continue the march towards Lares.
 Feeling incapable of leading the march, Soto once again set up a meeting between himself and the aforementioned officers.
 During the meeting, Soto ordered the army to leave him and relinquished his command to Lieutenant Colonel Oses.
 As his first order as commanding officer, Oses followed the Governor's command.
 However, when attempting to leave las Marias the army was halted at 11:00 pm on August 12 by the roaring Guacio River which had grown massive enough as to prevent passage through it.
 Oses ordered the army to wait until morning to see if the current died down.
 On August 13 the river currents remained at the same level.
 In the morning Colonel Suau remembered a crossing at the north of the river and at 9:00 am ordered troops under his command to march north in order to pass through it.
 At this point the American troops were spotted, beginning the battle.
-Oses saw victory as unlikely and ordered Lieutenant Olea to launch a barrage of canon fire at the American troops as his forces attempted to cross the river by force.
-In the ensuing melee Oses and the majority of the Spanish forces were captured, taken prisoner and forced to march back to Mayaguez.
+Oses saw victory as unlikely and ordered Lieutenant Olea to launch a barrage of cannon fire at the American troops as his forces attempted to cross the river by force.
+In the ensuing melee Oses and the majority of the Spanish forces were captured, taken prisoner and forced to march back to Mayagüez.
 The forces under Colonel Suau found the crossing and retreated from the battle, later successfully arriving in Lares where they learned of the surrender.
-Schwan upon receiving news of the prisoners wishes to continue the pursuit of the remaining forces, but is halted by news of the surrender.
-The battle at Las Marias was perceived to have been a colossal military failure by the Spanish and local population, who named it the Guacio Disaster.
+Schwan, upon receiving news of the prisoners wished to continue the pursuit of the remaining forces, but was halted by news of the surrender.
+The battle at Las Marías was perceived to have been a colossal military failure by the Spanish and local population, who named it the Guacio Disaster.